open-afc-project/openafc/TestDemoUser.Readme.md

 Log in as the managing user and create a new AP with the NRA: **TEST_FCC** for test user and NRA: **DEMO_FCC** for demo user.

-The user may log in to site and run inquiries with the corresponding APs and modify the corresponding AFC Config without impacting the production configuration.
+The user may log in to site and run inquiries with the corresponding APs and modify the corresponding AFC Config without impacting the production 'FCC' configuration.